 Understanding SEND Support in Schools (Overview)

-This page is intended as a basic guide to outline the processes, ideas and terms involved in supporting Special Educational Needs and Disabilities (SEND) in schools and education settings in East Sussex.
+This page explains processes and terms used in supporting Special Educational Needs and Disabilities (SEND) in education settings.

 It outlines the Universally Available Provision (UAP) in East Sussex.
-The aim of the UAP is to support all children and young people to attend their local community school and to make sustained academic progress and develop socially and emotionally.
+The aim of the UAP is to support all children and young people to:

-All mainstream schools in East Sussex are expected by law to identify and support children with SEND.
+There are laws in place that expect all mainstream schools to identify and support children with SEND.

 All support for SEND in schools is defined by: